Frequently Asked Questions

 The weather in the Pacific Northwest is considered mild.
 Never too hot, nor too cold.
 Just dress in layers and you will be ready for anything.
 There are plentiful things to do.
 You can travel up to Seattle and have lunch on the pier, or go over to Mount Rainier for an experience with nature and the Cascade mountains, or out to the Pacific Ocean to put your feet in the sand.
 It’s all within just a couple of hours.

 What is there to do in Tacoma?

-A. It depends on what you want to do!
+It depends on what you want to do!
 I love finding new things to do and new places to hang out.
 My favorite places to go are the fun restaurants you can find in downtown Tacoma, and Point Defiance Zoo.
 Tacoma’s waterfront is a great place to walk.
 Another popular spot would probably be the Glass Museum (with an awesome Dale Chihuly glass bridge) and the Tacoma Art Museum.
 These are both filled with great exhibits and, luckily, many students got to go there for our homecoming and spring formal dances.
-Tacoma is also home to the Tacoma Dome that is a popular venue for many artists (like Britney Spears or Rascal Flatts). —Carissa Davidson ’10
+Tacoma is also home to the Tacoma Dome that is a popular venue for many artists. — Carissa Davidson ’10

 Does it really rain every day?

 I grew up in the Caribbean, so of course there is a huge difference in climate.
 It doesn’t rain everyday, but it can be overcast a lot.
 When it does rain, it’s really light rain, so it’s easy to walk around even without an umbrella.
 I like that a lot.
 Snowfall isn’t common, but it can surprise you once in a while – which is nice too. — Liona Guevara ’11